BetterTheWorld/FlipGiveSDK_PHP/README.md

 ```

 #### getPartnerToken
-This method is used to generate a token that can **only** be used by the Shop Cloud partner (that's you) to access reports and other API endpoints.
+This method is used to generate a token that can **only** be used by the Rewards partner (that's you) to access reports and other API endpoints.
 It is only valid for an hour.

 ```php
 $rewards->getPartnerToken();